ankusa/TVirl-Fire-TV/UK-TV-catch-up-services-on-Chromecast-with-Google-TV.md

 Notes:

-* For UKTV Play, a modded version of the Amazon Fire TV app would work on Chromecast with Google TV.
+* For UKTV Play, a [modded version](https://github.com/aarubui/firetvapkmod/releases) of the Amazon Fire TV app would work on Chromecast with Google TV.
 * Casting from the smartphone apps is an option.
-* For channel simulcast, you can also install [Live Channels](https://play.google.com/store/apps/details?id=com.google.android.tv) and [TVirl](https://play.google.com/store/apps/details?id=by.stari4ek.tvirl) and use [this playlist](https://uktv.vercel.app/tv.m3u8).
+* For channel simulcast, you can also install [Live Channels](https://play.google.com/store/apps/details?id=com.google.android.tv) and [TVirl](https://play.google.com/store/apps/details?id=by.stari4ek.tvirl) and use [this playlist](https://uktv.vercel.app/tv.m3u8) (copy link).

 ## Other services